Navarretia sinistra

 Navarretia sinistra (formerly Gilia sinistra) is a species of flowering plant in the phlox family known by the common name Alva Day's pincushionplant.

 Description

 Navarretia sinistra produces a branching, leafy stem coated in knobby glands.
 The leaves are sometimes deeply cut or lobed.

 The inflorescence produces generally 2 or 3 flowers on very thin stalks.
 Each flower has a pouchlike calyx of sepals which are ribbed with reddish membranous tissue between.
 The tubular flower has a pink corolla and a red-streaked yellow throat.
 The protruding stamens are tipped with blue anthers.

 The bloom period is June to August.

+Taxonomy

+In 1902 Marcus E. Jones described a new species in the Gilia genus which he named Gilia sinistra.
+It was moved to Collomia in 1907 by August Brand and to Navarretia in 2000 by Leigh Alma Johnson.
+The species has not always been accepted with it being listed as a synonym of Gilia capillaris in Vascular Plants of the Pacific Northwest in 1955 and in the Intermountain Flora in 1984.
+It has no subspecies and three homotypic synonyms.